namanmodani/CodeJam/README.md

 # Google Code Jam 2022 Solutions

 This repository contains my solutions to [Google Code Jam 2022](https://codingcompetitions.withgoogle.com/codejam) problems.
-All the source files have been written in Python 3.7.
+All the source files have been written in Python 3.7 or C++ 17.

 ## Round 0: Qualification